pradyumnajvs/SuperDataScienceWorkshops/CaseStudy6/Description.md

+This case study is from a series of workshops/case studies conducted by SuperDataScience website

 Disclaimer: SuperDataScience has no affiliation with the Titanic or Kaggle.
 The scenario is made up for educational purposes.
 You are a Data Analyst working for White Star Line (the owners of RMS Titanic).
 The